TheGraphAcademy/Graph-Academy-Hub/technical-documentation/Testnet/Baremetal/Wavefive Guide/1_ArchitectureConsiderations.md

+## Contributor Details
+This documentation was contributed by Jim Cousins at [wavefive.co](https://wavefive.co/).
+Wavefive provides consulting and active governance participation in Web3 and runs a Graph Indexing service since the original Graph testnet, "Mission Control."

 Graph Protocol Testnet on Baremetal
 ========
 A detailed step-by-step guide to deploying a full Graph Protocol Indexer stack on baremetal.
 This guide also includes some architectural advice to assist with resiliency and performance.

 Navigate the guide using the contents links on the left.